titaschanda/TenNetLib.jl/docs/src/base/couplingmodel.md

 # `CouplingModel`

 TeNLib.jl degines as struct, called the `CouplingModel`, to store the Hamiltonian terms.
-In case of MPS based algorithms, `CouplingModel` can be replaced by `MPO` without modifying rest of the code.
+In case of MPS based algorithms, `CouplingModel` can replace `MPO` without modifying rest of the code.
 For Tree Tensor Network (TTN) codes, only `CouplingModel` can be used.
 Different elements of `CouplingModel` are contracted in parallel.